-For this effect, my goal was to do a simple iris texture replacement with a trigger to modify the effect.
-The first thing that came to mind when thinking of ideas was the Sharingan.
+For this effect, my goal was to do a simple iris texture replacement with one or more triggers to modify the effect.
+The first thing that came to mind when brainstorming ideas was the Sharingan.

 Something that is really great about SparkAR is that so many of the tools and assets you need to get started are already provided.
 All I needed to do to get started on this project was to add a facetracker to the scene and it becomes immediately placed and hooked up to the facefinder and face select.
 Then we need to add a facemesh as a child of the facetracker.
 This lays the groundwork for tracking the materials to my face in-camera.

 The entire effect needs to be 2 - 4MB total when exported so the texture for the irises should be a fairly small PNG (256 x 256 px should be fine) with transparency.
 I threw this together in Illustrator and then imported it as a texture.
 The next step is to create a material and select the texture we just created from the drop-down menu in the inspector.

 We need to set up the irises individually so we can map the texture and material we created to track on the face.
 To do this we go to the scene tab, click on the iris child object below the facetracker and then in the inspector click the circles next to 3D position and 3D rotation.
 Clicking on these will create the blue patches in the patch editor that we will need for the next step.
 In the patch editor create a facefinder, face select, eyeball and then click and drag to link the corresponding iris values to the blue ones we just created.
 Now the irises are linked and tracked by the face. we should see the texture mapping correctly now.